ImaneChafi/CB-GAN/README.md

 ### Training and Results

 Two models were trained for 300 epochs.
 Some results are shown below.
-For training graphs and more examples see [results](results/plots)
+For training graphs and more examples see [results](results/plots).
+The pretrained models can be found [here](https://drive.google.com/drive/folders/1aTxPGRIRphNG5qH-wf_9NpGR3WGPgN0k?usp=sharing)

 #### Acer
 ![Part Correspondence](results/plots/draw_correspondence/acer/plot_correspondense_20220111-0839_0.png)